epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_output_block.md

 - `nstep_stop` - Integer parameter which specifies the step
 number at which to stop considering output for the block.
 The default value is the largest possible integer.
-- Floating point parameter which specifies the elapsed walltime in seconds at which to start considering output for the block.
+- `walltime_start` - Floating point parameter which specifies the elapsed walltime in seconds at which to start considering output for the block.
 Note that if **dump_first** or **dump_last** are set to true for this block then dumps will occur at the first or last timestep regardless of the value of the **walltime_start** parameter.
 The default value is 0.
-- Floating point parameter which specifies the elapsed walltime in seconds at which to stop considering output for the block.
+- `walltime_stop` - Floating point parameter which specifies the elapsed walltime in seconds at which to stop considering output for the block.
 The default value is the largest possible float.
 - `dump_cycle` - If this is set to a positive integer then